SMS Derfflinger: Bombardment of Yarmouth and Lowestoft

 By 14:00, Boedicker's ships had reached a position off Norderney, at which point he turned his ships northward to avoid the Dutch observers on the island of Terschelling.
 At 15:38, Seydlitz struck a naval mine, which tore a 50 ft hole in her hull, just abaft the starboard broadside torpedo tube, allowing 1400 ST of water to enter the ship.
 Seydlitz turned back, with the screen of light cruisers, at a speed of 15 kn.
 The four remaining battlecruisers turned south immediately in the direction of Norderney to avoid further mine damage.
 By 16:00, Seydlitz was clear of imminent danger, so the ship stopped to allow Boedicker to disembark.
 The torpedo boat V28 brought Boedicker to Lützow.

 At 04:50 on 25 April, the German battlecruisers were approaching Lowestoft when the light cruisers Rostock and Elbing, which had been covering the southern flank, spotted the light cruisers and destroyers of Commodore Tyrwhitt's Harwich Force.
 Boedicker refused to be distracted by the British ships, and instead trained his ships' guns on Lowestoft.
 At a range of approximately 14000 yd, the German battlecruisers destroyed two 6 in shore batteries and inflicted other damage to the town, including the destruction of some 200 houses.

 At 05:20, the German raiders turned north, towards Yarmouth, which they reached by 05:42.
 The visibility was so poor that the German ships fired one salvo each, with the exception of Derfflinger, which fired fourteen rounds from her main battery.
 The German ships turned back south, and at 05:47 encountered for the second time the Harwich Force, which had by then been engaged by the six light cruisers of the screening force.
 Boedicker's ships opened fire from a range of 13,000 yard.
 Tyrwhitt immediately turned his ships around and fled south, but not before the cruiser Conquest sustained severe damage.
 Due to reports of British submarines and torpedo attacks, Boedicker broke off the chase and turned back east towards the High Seas Fleet.
 At this point, Scheer, who had been warned of the Grand Fleet's sortie from Scapa Flow, turned back towards Germany.

+Derfflinger embarked on a series of short sweeps into the North Sea between 26 and 28 April, which ended without contact with British forces.
+She and Lützow sortied on 3 May in response to reports that the British would attempt another seaplane raid, but the Germans returned to port early on 5 May having failed to locate the supposed raiders.
+The ship was docked for periodic maintenance from 22 to 26 May.